cloudscale-ch/fleeting-plugin-cloudscale/README.md

 ```bash
 sudo gitlab-runner fleeting install
 ```

+> [!IMPORTANT]
+> Note the sudo - fleeting will fail to install the plugin without it.

 Your runner should pick up config changes automatically.
 It may have to create its first autoscaled instance, before it is shown as online on your GitLab instance, but after that it should work without intervention.